Register for free online access to Volumes 1-3 of The Neurohospitalist. Click here.

 2.9 Research Data

 At SAGE we are committed to facilitating openness, transparency and reproducibility of research.
-The Neurohospitalist expects authors to share their research data in a suitable public repository subject to ethical considerations and where data is included, to add a data accessibility statement in their manuscript file.
+NHOS encourages authors to share their research data in a suitable public repository subject to ethical considerations and where data is included, to add a data accessibility statement in their manuscript file.
 Authors should also follow data citation principles.
 For more information please visit the SAGE Author Gateway, which includes information about SAGE’s partnership with the data repository Figshare.

 3 PUBLISHING POLICIES